Ski travel insurance

 Will my age affect the cost of ski travel insurance?

-Just like normal travel insurance, the older you are, the more you’re likely to have to pay.
+The older you are, the higher your ski insurance cover premiums are likely to be.
 That’s because you’re deemed to be at a higher risk of falling ill or getting injured – or having a pre-existing medical condition.
-Some providers won’t even cover skiers over the age of 65.

 Can I get cover for my skiing equipment?